 Pittsburgh, PA 15213

-The Triple Board (TB) Acting Internship at the University of Pittsburgh Medical Center (UPMC) has been designed to provide the interested medical student with an exposure to the interface of Pediatrics and Child and Adolescent psychiatry.
-This four-week acting internship will focus primarily on the Psychiatric Consult-Liaison service at Children’s Hospital of Pittsburgh.
+The Triple Board Acting Internship at UPMC has been designed to provide the interested medical student with an exposure to the interface of Pediatrics and Child and Adolescent psychiatry.
+For further details, please see our Triple Board AI page.

 Further information may be obtained by contacting: